How to become

 Other Routes

-You can apply to the Met Office for a place as a trainee on their forecasting and observations course.
+You can apply to the Met Office for a place as a trainee on their Foundation Operational Meteorology Programme.

 You'll need a degree or equivalent qualification in science, maths or a related subject like geography.
-Other subjects may be accepted if you have the right qualities.
+Other subjects may be accepted if you have the qualities the Met Office is looking for.

 More Information